chagraCome/ottonova-challenge/README.md

 # ottonova-challenge
- this is a challenge by ottonova GmbH
+ this is a challenge created by ottonova GmbH for position Junior developer